 "Stonewall" is intended to be performed by Mens' Choruses in celebration of Pride.
 (The 50th anniversary of the riots will be in June of 2019.)
-The first "Pride" parade occurred in 1970 in commemoration of the riots that happened in New York the year before.
-For those who remember, it's a trip down memory lane.
+The first "Pride" parade occurred in 1970 in commemoration of the uprising that happened in New York the year before.
+For those who remember that era, "Stonewall" is a trip down memory lane.
 For those who don't, it's an opportunity to appreciate why there are Pride Parades today.

 "I believe in the idea of the rainbow."
 Judy Garland